jclopes/hive/README.md

     * `*/` - moving piece is place touching the target piece at its lower-right face
     * `=*` - moving piece is place on top of the target piece

+ - Starting Piece:
+    The only exception to the previous notation is the starting piece of the first player.
+The first move of the first player is just the name of a piece since the placement of the 1st piece is always fixed.

 Board:
 -----